JanHendrikVanHeusden/Eratosthenes/README.md

 To allow comparison, I used the same approach for the "*try divide*" algorithms.
 This approach is fair if you wanted to find all primes from 2 up to a given number anyway; but a bit unfair in other use cases, e.g. "find all primes between 1000000 and 1000100" or just "is this number a prime?"; these use cases are not really usable with the *sieve of Eratosthenes* approach, but would fit well to the "*try divide*" approach.

-In other words, the "*try divide*" is much more versatile, but for comparison it is pushed into the harness dictated by the "sieve of Eratosthenes" algoritm.
+In other words, the naive "*try divide*" algorithm is much more versatile, but for comparison it is pushed into the harness dictated by the "*sieve of Eratosthenes*" algoritm.

 #### Details
 Furhter details of the results can be found in the kdoc header of each class file.